-The information in this academic catalog and student handbook is accurate at the time of publication.
+The information in this academic catalog is accurate at the time of publication.
 MiSPP reserves the right to modify policies, schedules, tuition, etc. at any time.
 Changes may be made in order to carry out MiSPP's purposes and objectives.
 Students will be given notification via the website or other forms of communication of such changes.